-People who have had either ama-teur or professional experience, persons who can perform any type of specialty act, magician acts, dances or a dance team, songsters or people experienced in leading community-sing festivals, barbershop quartets, instrument players, monologue deliverers or those per-sons interested in performing skits and sketches, amateur shows or minstrel shows are needed to es-tablish this group.
-The performances and exhibitions presented by this talent club are expected to take a full half-hour or longer depending upon the type of perform-ance given.
-This group will develop its own programs for the type of entertainment to be pre-sented at the Citizens' Association meetings and it will be meetings and it will be part of the association's social activities functions.
+People who have had either ama-teur or professional experience, persons who can perform any type of specialty act, magician acts, dances or a dance team, songsters or people experienced community-sing festivals, barbershop quartets, instrument players, monologue deliverers or those per-sons interested in performing skits and sketches, amateur shows or minstrel shows are needed to establish this group.
+The performances and exhibitions presented by this talent club are expected to take a full half-hour or longer depending upon the type of performance given.
+This group will develop its own programs for the type of entertainment to be pre sented at the Citizens' Association meetings and the will be meetings and it will be part of the association's social activities func-